MadTeaPartyGames/the-gonzo-docs/docs/deepdive.md

 > Adding the tag **Gonzo.Effects.WorldGlitch** will apply a glitchy effect to all of the objects in the world.
 It has the following settings available.
 >
 > ![](../assets/images/worldglitch-settings.png)
+>
+> > 1. **World Glitch Animated** - This controls if the World Glitch effect is animated or static.
+> > 1. **World Glitch Anim Speed** - This value controls the rate the animation is played.
+The higher the value the faster the animation plays.
+> > 1. **World Glitch Distance** - This value controls how far out the effect is from the screen.
+The higher the value the further the effect will be.
+> > 1. **World Glitch Distance Sharpness** - This value controls the exponent in logic in the material related to the distance.
+> > 1. **World Glitch Phase** - This value controls which phase of the animation the World Glitch is in.
+This will have a greater impact if using **World Glitch Animated** disabled (unchecked).
+> > 1. **World Glitch Power** - This value controls the strength of the World Glitch effect.
+The higher the value the stronger the effect.
+> > 1. **World Glitch Grid Pos** - This controls the position(x,y,z) of the grid used in the material for the World Glitch effect.
+> > 1. **World Glitch Grid Size** - This controls the size(x,y,z) of the grid used in the material for the World Glitch effect.

 ### Advanced Effects:
 {: .fs-5 .fw-700 }